David-Anicic/DeliciousFoodBlog/README.md

 # DeliciousFoodBlog
-Blog for the peoples who enjoy cooking.
+Blog for the people who enjoy cooking.

 To start this project you will need node.js v8.9.4 and npm v5.6.0.